 What if I can’t pay my tuition bill?

-Work Study: You may be able to reduce the cost of your tuition by working for the university.
+You may be able to reduce the cost of your tuition by working for the university.
 There are all kinds of jobs on-campus that may appeal to your interests and allow you to strike a deal with your school!
-Learn about different jobs on-campus by reading this article.
+Learn about different jobs on-campus at this link.

-Short-Term Loan/Emergency Loan: We know, you want to be able to pay for college WITHOUT student loans, but sometimes they are necessary.
+We know, you want to be able to pay for college without student loans, but sometimes they are necessary.
 Emergency loans or short-term loans allow you to take out the money you need and pay it back within a year.
 This may be a prime option for someone who plans to work during the semester.

 Understanding your tuition bill and your financial situation will ensure that you are paying the correct amount for school.
 Now that you are fully equipped with the knowledge you need, you can make financial decisions with confidence.
 If you would like to learn more about budgeting in college, check out these tools!